Ida Edna Chaffee

 Online condolences at curtis-britch.com.

-Should friends desire, contributions in her memory may be made to the Brownington Village Congregational Church, 126 Parker Road, Brownington, Vermont 05860.
+Should friends desire, contributions in his memory may be made to the Mary Wright Halo Foundation, 1071 Upper Quarry Road, Newport, Vermont 05855.

 Online condolences at curtis-britch.com.